Single-lens reflex camera: Common features

 Other features found on many SLR cameras include through-the-lens (TTL) metering and sophisticated flash control referred to as "dedicated electronic flash".
 In a dedicated system, once the dedicated electronic flash is inserted into the camera's hot shoe and turned on, there is then communication between camera and flash.
 The camera's synchronization speed is set, along with the aperture.
 Many camera models measure the light that reflects off of the film plane, which controls the flash duration of the electronic flash.
 This is denoted TTL flash metering.

 Some electronic flash units can send out several short bursts of light to aid the autofocus system or for wireless communication with off-camera flash units.
 A pre-flash is often used to determine the amount of light that is reflected from the subject, which sets the duration of the main flash at time of exposure.
 Some cameras also employ automatic fill-flash, where the flash light and the available light are balanced.
 While these capabilities are not unique to the SLR, manufacturers included them early on in the top models, whereas the best rangefinder cameras adopted such features later.

-Advantages
+Design considerations

 Many of the advantages of SLR cameras derive from viewing and focusing the image through the attached lens.
 Most other types of cameras do not have this function; subjects are seen through a viewfinder that is near the lens, making the photographer's view different from that of the lens.
 SLR cameras provide photographers with precision; they provide a viewing image that will be exposed onto the negative exactly as it is seen through the lens.
 There is no parallax error, and exact focus can be confirmed by eye—especially in macro photography and when photographing using long focus lenses.
 The depth of field may be seen by stopping down to the attached lens aperture, which is possible on most SLR cameras except for the least expensive models.
 Because of the SLR's versatility, most manufacturers have a vast range of lenses and accessories available for them.